-A lot our patients ask, "why do my breasts hurt?"
-Breast pain (officially known as “mastalgia”) is familiar to most women; up to 70 percent of women experience it at some point.
-That breast sensitivity just before your period is “cyclical” mastalgia and is caused by ….?
-You guessed it: hormone fluctuations.
-Those same shifting hormones can cause the girls to get a bit lumpy and swollen as well, so it’s good to know what’s going on.
-This is often experienced in relation to pregnancy, as similarly disruptive painful sex is often a postpartum symptom.
-However, hormone-prompted breast pain can also happen in perimenopause, though in the good-news column, most women don’t experience breast pain after menopause is complete, hoorah!
+So why do your breasts hurt?
+Breast pain (officially known as “mastalgia”) is familiar to most women; up to 70% of women experience it at some point.
+That breast sensitivity just before your period is “cyclical” mastalgia and is caused by hormone fluctuations.
+Those same shifting hormones can cause breasts to get a bit lumpy and swollen as well, so it’s good to know what’s going on.
+This is often experienced in relation to pregnancy, as a postpartum symptom.
+However, hormone-prompted breast pain can also happen in perimenopause, though the good news is - most women don’t experience breast pain after menopause is complete, hoorah!

 While hormones are a big cause of breast pain, they’re not entirely to blame.
 We asked Naturopathic Doctor Suzanne McMurry of Naturopathic Cancer Treatment to help us understand what causes breast pain – particularly when it’s not necessarily our cycle anymore – and what we can do about it.

 “Third relates to excess fatty tissue.
 In menopause, your ovaries are no longer producing estrogen.
 The main driver in estrogen production at this stage is your fat tissue.
 Some women store most of their fat in their breasts, others in various other places (stomach, hips, etc.).
 This excess fat can give you symptoms related to what you may have experienced during or around your menstrual cycle.
 Exercise, Epsom salt baths, sauna treatments, all are great ways to eliminate the estrogens released from your fat tissue.
-These treatments also help to detoxify your body, enabling efficient and effective elimination of hormones.
+These treatments also help to detoxify your body, enabling efficient and effective elimination of hormones."

 “Lastly, plastics and those products in our environment that produce xenoestrogens.
 Xenoestrogens are found in plastic containers and leach into our foods when they undergo high temperatures, like heating your food in the microwave.
 Xenoestrogens have a strong binding capacity to our estrogen receptors within our own bodies.
 This in turn produces an even stronger reaction, stronger than our self-made estrogen.
 The strong reaction results in even stronger symptoms, related specifically to breast tenderness, breast enlargement, headaches, and irritability and moodiness.”
-To avoid xenoestrogens in your food, always use glass containers in the microwave.
+To avoid xenoestrogens in your food, always use glass containers in the microwave."